duniter/duniter/concepts.md

 # NodeCoin, yet another Bitcoin-like ?

 Well, NodeCoin uses the crypto-currency concept introduced by Bitcoin.
 In those terms, NodeCoin is like Bitcoin.
-But NodeCoin has completely different fundation principles, such as individuals, web of trust and Universal Dividend (i.e.: money issuance directly on every individual) to do *really* better than Bitcoin.
+But NodeCoin has completely different fundation principles, such as individuals, web of trust and Universal Dividend (i.e.: money issued directly by every individual) to do *really* better than Bitcoin.

 Actually, NodeCoin has a theoretical reference called [Relativity Theory of Money (french)](http://wiki.creationmonetaire.info/).
 This theory demonstrates that a currency which aims at respecting individuals economic liberties MUST implement the Universal Dividend, which is the only way to avoid both spatial and temporal asymmetry in money issuance.